-- To demonstrate the school's commitment with regard to child protection to pupils, parents and other partners - To contribute to the school's safeguarding portfolio.
+- To provide all staff with the necessary information to enable them to meet their child protection responsibilities - To ensure consistent good practice - To demonstrate the school's commitment with regard to child protection to pupils, parents and other partners - To contribute to the school's safeguarding portfolio

-Protection: All staff and volunteers are trained to recognise and respond to abuse and neglect.
+Protection: All staff and volunteers are trained to recognise and respond to child protection issues such abuse and neglect.
 All staff and volunteers are expected to be vigilant and must act quickly when they suspect a child is suffering, or is likely to suffer harm.